 - EQ: There's a whole EQ section in there, but by setting the knobs in the middle will leave the profiled amp as it should be

 - Cabinet: You can combine or change speaker cabs at willHigh or Low Shift: Changes the characteristics of the speaker cabCharacter: Use carefully - too far right will make the cab sound bad at high volumes but low will sound like a speaker simulator (yuk)

 While the above looks daunting in fact you don't really have to change anything.
 And that's the best kept secret of the Kemper Profiling Amp.
 Check out my video as we profile and we change NOTHING - but the result is so near that the guitarist playing could not actually tell you which was the profile and which was the real amp with any certainty whatsoever.

+Believe it or not, as well as the profiler amp, you get a whole plethora of stomp boxes integrated right in to the Kemper Preamp.
 I am not going to spend hours running through each one - most guys KNOW what a chorus or a delay is, so here's some of what features are in there:

 - Distortion (when used the button turns RED on the amp face)